-The COVID death toll in the United States has climbed to more than a quarter of a million people.
+The COVID death toll in the United States has climbed to more than 335,000 people.

-2020 has been a year no-one could have imagined: a global pandemic, economic decimation, heroic medical and other frontline workers, months-long lockdowns with no end in sight, over 250,000 fellow Americans dead, and that toll still rising.
+2020 has been a year no-one could have imagined: a global pandemic, economic decimation, heroic medical and other frontline workers, months-long lockdowns with no end in sight, so many fellow Americans dead, and that toll still rising.
 This loss is quiet, with whispered goodbyes on Facetime as family members are not allowed to visit hospitals, and funerals via Zoom because gathering together could take more lives.

 This cannot go unnoticed.

 So many hundreds of thousands of people have passed away isolated from their own families and loved ones.
 They have slipped away from us out of our view, unseen.
 They deserve better, and so does the nation they leave behind.

 We're creating a massive artwork to collectively grieve as a nation.